 I’ve since looked at how memory works, and next I want to look at how memory is far from being something that is just individual.
 What we remember, or don’t remember, is often the result of a variety of elements, many of which are political and social.
 I believe children’s memories matter because what they know or don’t know is frequently a telltale sign of wider political issues.

-As part of my research into these themes, I stumbled across actor-director Maryam Zaree and her film a story of one woman’s quest to uncover the details of her childhood.
+As part of my research into these themes, I stumbled across actor-director Maryam Zaree and her film Born in Evin, a story of one woman’s quest to uncover the details of her childhood.

 In the film, Zaree essentially asks: “What does that child know that I don’t?”
 It is a question that most of us should be able to relate to.
-Our first two years of life are fundamental to yet of our lives.
-I interviewed Zaree in Berlin in September,
+Our first two years of life are fundamental to the formation of our brains as well as to our health and development, yet we recall little of that period of our lives.
+I interviewed Zaree in Berlin in September, before a screening of her film.

 Maryam Zaree’s search to discover her past